Kenneth (Ken) Cleon Kailey

 Survivors include his wife, Sami, Missoula; his three sons; Kenneth (Britney), Robert (Chris), Bozeman and Dwane (Leah), Helena; two sisters, Bobby (Dave) Watts, Idaho Springs, Colorado and Pat (Earnest) Price, Kansas; four grandchildren and numerous step kids, grandchildren and great grandchildren.

 The funeral will be held at Garden City Funeral Home (1705 W Broadway) at 1 p.m.
-Friday, Oct.
-23, 2020.
-There will also be a grave side service after the funeral at Western Montana Veterans Cemetery (1911 Tower St).
+Friday, Nov.
+6, 2020.
+There will also be a graveside service after the funeral at Western Montana Veterans Cemetery (1911 Tower St).
 For those unable to travel the funeral will also be streamed at gardencityfh.com/memorials/kenneth-kailey/4362110/index.php.

 Obituaries Newsletter